 Every business is focused on profits.
 In general terms, businesses sell (whether that be products or services), and without selling, there’s no money or growth.
 To succeed, companies should improve their relationships with customers to succeed with their target markets.

 One of the most significant signs of an organized business is having a clear, organized, and standardized sales funnel.
 Healthy businesses have high converting pipelines without blockages/bottlenecks.

 Outside of an ideal reality, there’s no such thing as a sales pipeline that converts 100% of the leads into customers.
 Even the most simple purchase cycles are influenced by multiple factors.
 The strongest, most well-structured sales processes make sure their process is converting as well as it possibly can.

-What is Sales Pipeline?
+What is Sales CRM?

 The process begins with the user identifying a problem (or several) and searching for a solution.
 Generally, the marketing team will take care of this first step, since it is typically the stage where the users have their first contact with the business.

 When a buyer comes to the conclusion that the service or product is the solution they are looking for, signing up is the next step.
 And great news: you have a new lead who has entered into your sales CRM!

 From this moment on, the sales reps work through the following steps: